tilacog/triangle-agency-telegram-bot/README.md

 cargo run
 ```

 The bot needs a `TELOXIDE_TOKEN` environment variable with your Telegram bot token.
-I'm using direnv for this (see `.envrc`).

 ## Deployment

 Built to run on [Shuttle](https://shuttle.dev).
 The bot token is managed through Shuttle's secrets: